 Why Zinfandel Belongs on Your Restaurant’s Wine List

-Zinfandel is domestic, it's plentiful, and today's wine-drinking public expects it on any well-curated wine list regardless of what some sommeliers think.
-It belongs at the steakhouse, the neighborhood grill, and the red sauce joint.
+Zinfandel is domestic, it's plentiful, and a good portion of the wine-drinking public expects to see it on any well-curated wine list at an affordable price point.
+It belongs as a gateway at the steakhouse, the neighborhood grill, and the red sauce joint.
 It is not a consolation prize.
-It is a strategic selection with the power to build trust without costing you as much as you’re likely paying now.
+It is an affordable selection with the power to build trust without costing as much as Napa Valley Cabernet Sauvignon.

 This kind of leverage enables introductory pricing at the lower end for guests who seek affordability without sacrificing flavor profile or meaningful experience.
-Thoughtful and successful wine directors pay attention to all subsets of guest, activating affordable wines as a first step, which also enables staff to understand and suggest accordingly with no effort.
+Thoughtful and successful wine directors pay attention to all subsets of guests, activating affordable wines as a first step or ‘gateway’.
+They understand the majority of their wine drinking clientele are on a budget and provide them with intentional options.
+They understand affordability on the menu enables staff to start a conversation and make suggestions easily.
 This is wine list intelligence.

-The industry is already seeing this play out on the floor.
+The industry is already seeing this play out.
 Wine director Alisha Blackwell-Calvert of Madrina in St. Louis told SevenFifty Daily that she regularly fields tables requesting Zinfandel and uses those moments to introduce guests to new bottles that match the profile they're already looking for.

 Three to five Zinfandel selections on a mid-sized list give you a chance to build a pricing ladder.
 A pricing ladder gives your staff the ability to have a real conversation.

-Build your steps: a $60 entry point, a $78 mid-tier, a $96 step-up, and a $110 top selection.
+Build your steps: a $52 entry point, a $68 mid-tier, a $82 step-up, and a $96 top selection.
 Adjust for your market and your guests.
 The specific numbers matter less than the architecture.
-When a server can point to four Zinfandels at different price points and say "this one's fruit-forward and easy, this one's got more structure and age" The higher they climb, the more your server knows where else your guest may want to go.
-The conversation opportunity you provide for your servers open gateways at higher levels, like some of your more expensive cabernet.
-After having discovered a Paso Zin at $78, your guests reference point expands along with your check averages.
-Without the lower run on the ladder, you miss out on an opportunity to climb, even worse, an entire subset of guests who’ll opt for a cocktail instead, costing your staff more operational time and effort when bottles are ready on the shelf.
+When a server can point to four Zinfandels at different price points and say "this one's fruit-forward and easy, this one's got more flavor and intensity" The higher they climb, the more your server knows where else your guest may want to go.
+The conversation opportunity you provide for your servers open gateways at higher levels, like some of your more expensive cabernets.
+After having discovered a Zin at $68, your guest's reference point expands along with your check averages.

-Zinfandel is well-marketed, widely recognized, most imporantly - delicious.
+Zinfandel is well-marketed, widely recognized, most importantly - delicious.
 Your guests know it.
 Your staff can learn it easily and your distributor has plenty of it.

 Don’t treat Zinfandel like a backup plan.
 It's a revenue engine dressed up as a crowd-pleaser, and its smart business.